 Click here for interesting Beaver Facts

-Trees And Beaver Control: If you are concerned about current or potential beaver issues one of the first things you can do is take a look at your property’s tree scape.
+Trees And Beaver Control: If you are concerned about current or potential beaver issues in Tulsa or elsewhere, one of the first things you can do is take a look at your property’s tree scape.
 Beavers tend to prefer faster growing tree varieties such as poplar, willow, cottonwood and alder.
 They also tend to go after trees within five yards of their shoreline habitat.
 While beavers prefer certain trees, they do not necessarily take them in order of preference.
 When planting trees along a shoreline, consider less palatable varieties, such as spruces in the eastern U.S. and cascara in the West, and plant them ten yards or more from the shore when possible.
 Cylindrical tree cages are the best way to protect valuable shoreline trees already in place that you do not want to remove.
 It is important to point out that you do not want to use chicken wire to construct your tree cage, instead use 19 gauge hardware cloth or sturdy 2×4 welded wire fencing.
 You can paint your hardware cloth with a flat brown spray paint to make it blend in with surroundings.
 When the time comes to install the cage, encircle the trunk, leaving a space of about six inches between the tree and the wire – this is very important to allow the tree room to grow.
 On one end of the cage, bend every other horizontal wire into hooks to connect with the other side.

 Do beavers chew down pine trees?
 Yes!
 We beaver-proofed all of the trees for this Broken Arrow HOA after they lost several trees, including 3 pine trees that were chewed down, leaving 1’ stubs.
 Note how large these beaver wraps are – they may appear over-sized, but when the wind blows they still sway and touch the sides.
 This allows room for growth.
 Generally, wrap up to 4’ and leave enough room to place 2 fists in between the tree and the welded wire.
 Trapping companies could not catch the beaver, even if they did, the trees still need protection from the next beavers that come along.
 Call The Skunk Whisperer to beaver wrap your trees – the cost to remove a large beaver chewed tree can easily cost over $1000.
 We can beaver wrap your trees and save you a lot of money in a short period of time.